Do you have a little sun trap in your garden?

 Reviving the little botanic spark in your heart

-Townsend had found Kate Curran working as the curator during his first trip to California to visit the California Academy of Sciences in San Francisco.
+Townshend had found Kate Curran working as the curator during his first trip to California to visit the California Academy of Sciences in San Francisco.

 They were both exceptionally bright, enthusiastic about botany and the natural world, and they were both quite accomplished.
-In their early 40s, their friends were surprised when they arrived to discover a quiet wedding for Townsend and Kate in San Diego.
+In their early 40s, their friends were surprised when they arrived to discover a quiet wedding for Townshend and Kate in San Diego.

-Their honeymoon was a 500 mile nature walk - collecting plant specimens - from San Diego to San Francisco.
+Their honeymoon was a 500-mile nature walk - collecting plant specimens - from San Diego to San Francisco.